martindevnow/martindevnow/README.md

 ### 🔭  Projects I’m currently working on:

+- **[Flutter-Finance](https://github.com/martindevnow/flutter-finance)** :: Flutter based application for tracking expenses and income
-- **[AMApp](https://github.com/martindevnow/amapp)** :: An application for hosting an AMA, curating questions and hosting VODs of previous AMAs.
+- **[AMApp](https://github.com/martindevnow/amapp)** :: An application for hosting an AMA, curating questions, and hosting VODs of previous AMAs.
 - **[eNPS Slack Bot](https://github.com/martindevnow/confidence-slackbot)** :: A SaaS SlackBot for tracking eNPS (employee Net Promoter Score) or, in the case of my current organization, we use it as a "Confidence Rating".
 - **[OLA Scraper](https://github.com/martindevnow/ola-scraper)** :: A scraper for pulling data off the Ontario Legislative Assembly website to find and track MPP's voting records in Ontario.
 - **[CloudFormation Template for Serverless](https://github.com/martindevnow/serverless-cloudformation-template)**